 Access to powerful computational models might allow us (the problem solver) to efficiently find solutions to previously hard-to-solve problems.
 For example, SAT can be easily solved if we have know how to solve the Halting problem.
 We shall expand on this example later in this post.

-Case 1: $O$ is easy to solve
+Case 1: $O$ is harder to solve than $N$, but $O$ is actually easy to solve

-Case 2: $O$ is hard to solve
+Case 2: $O$ is easier to solve than $N$, but $O$ is actually hard to solve

 Let us explore a few properties of reductions now.